swetanksaha/cse4589-pa1/README.md

 Server source, requirements and setup instructions are hosted under the [_Grader/remote_](/Grader/remote) directory.
 The server side is written completely in python and makes use of expect scripts to interact (I/O) with the submission being tested.
 When run, it exposes a HTTP server which the client uses for all communication.

 ## Client
 Client (distributed to students) source is hosted under the [_Grader/local_](/Grader/local) directory.
-Note that we at UB distribute the grader as a single executable binary, instead of the raw python source files to avoid imposing any additional setup requirements on student machine environments.
-Setup instructions include steps to convert the python source to a linux executable.
+Note that typically the client side of the grader is distributed as a single executable binary, instead of the raw python source files to avoid imposing any additional setup requirements on student machine environments.
+Setup instructions include steps to convert the python source to a Linux executable.
 It should be possible fairly straightforward to adapt the conversion process for any other OS the course staff wishes to support.
+In addition, we also include steps to run the grader directly from source to allow for easy debugging.

 ## University at Buffalo (UB)
 Setup instructions specific to UB are marked as: